bolahanna44/imagestock/README.md

-run `docker-compose up` to start services check each service read me file for documentation about how to use it
+run `docker-compose up` to start services, check each service read me file for documentation about how to use it